 Where I Stand

 I believe it is vital to know exactly where our leaders stand.
-This is where I stand.
+This is where I stand on issues.

 We must stand against the tsunami of socialism in our state.
-We see its toxic effects in many places in our country today.
-Socialist politicians attempt to bribe voters with their own money by offering free college, free healthcare, free whatever.
+We see its toxic effects in many places in our country today including Colorado.
+Socialist politicians attempt to bribe voters with their own money by offering free college, free healthcare, and free whatever.
 "There ain’t no such thing as a free lunch".

 Today in Colorado, Campaign Finance laws heavily favor the Democratic party.
 This is one of the reasons in the 2018 election Democrats had a 6 to 1 fundraising advantage.
 The current law promotes a one-party system.
-We must stop outside money dominating our elections.
+We must stop outside money from dominating our elections.
+This is why I proposed Initiative #80 Campaign Expense Limits which restores the people's influence on their government.

-Yes, taxes are inevitable but that does not mean we needlessly throw taxpayers money away.
+Yes, taxes are inevitable but that does not mean we needlessly throw taxpayers' money away.
 Nor does it mean that every idealistic whim of politicians needs to be promoted.
 Legislators have a duty to be judicious with taxpayers’ money and too rarely do they honor that responsibility.
+Case in point the Colorado legislature now simply calls a tax a fee to bypass the Taxpayers' Bill of Rights.

 When a woman makes a choice to become pregnant the choice is made.
 When a woman does not have a choice in becoming pregnant such as in the case of rape, she deserves the right to choose to continue the pregnancy.
 Of course, this choice is not open-ended with an unlimited time frame.
 The choice must be made in a reasonable period of time.